Robbie Brady: Senior

 On 8 September 2012, Brady received his first senior international call-up for a friendly against Oman.
 He scored and set up two more goals in a 4–1 victory over the Arab opponents.
 On 18 November 2014, he scored his first brace for Ireland against the United States.
 On 29 March 2015, Brady started at left-back in Ireland's Euro 2016 qualifier against Poland at the Aviva Stadium in a match that finished 1–1.
 On 13 November 2015, Brady scored in the 82nd minute of the crucial Euro 2016 play-off first leg match against Bosnia and Herzegovina to earn a 1–1 draw.
 Three days later, he assisted one of Jonathan Walters' two goals to earn Ireland a 2–0 victory and qualification to UEFA Euro 2016.

 On 22 June 2016, Brady scored a crucial header against Italy in the 85th minute of Ireland's last Euro 2016 group stage match resulting in a 1–0 victory, which enabled Ireland to progress to the knockout stage of the competition as one of the best-performing third-placed teams.
 He also scored a penalty in Ireland's 2–1 defeat to the host nation, France, as The Boys in Green exited the tournament in the Round of 16 stage.

 On 28 March 2017, Brady captained Ireland for the first time in a 1–0 defeat friendly international defeat against Iceland at the Aviva Stadium.

 Personal life

 Brady is in a relationship with choreographer Kerrie Harris, who runs a dance school in Dublin.
-They have one child: a daughter named Halle.
-His younger brother, Gareth, has played internationally for Ireland at under-17 level.
+The couple have three children; their eldest daughter Halle, an actress, was born in 2014, followed by a son in 2019 and a younger daughter in 2024.
+Brady's younger brother, Gareth, has played internationally for Ireland at under-17 level.
 His other brother, Liam, also appeared for Ireland at under-18 level.